18 April, 2018

 wp_data:

-What's going on here then is that I've lightly modified the steup provided with the Docker tutorial, added an extra volume for the wp-content folder and included an Nginx container, which exposes port 80.
+What's going on here then is that I've lightly modified the steup provided with the Docker tutorial, added an extra volume for the wp-content

-and my nginx.conf:
+and my nginx.conf

 http {